 RippleCarryAdder.elm to use the cons operator like this:

-With your new found understanding of recursion, you should be able to figure out how the new implementation works.
-Change the
+With your new found understanding of recursion, you should be able to figure out how the new implementation above works.
+Modify the

 extractDigits function in